 Note that deleting your Chrome history doesn’t delete your Google search history.
 You can do that but it’s a different process.
-The steps below will delete all the browsing history and website data that’s held in your Chrome account.
+The steps below will delete all the browsing history that’s held in your Chrome account.

-Whatever desktop or laptop OS you have, the method for deleting your browsing history is browser-based, so it’s basically the same.
+Whatever desktop or laptop OS you have, the method for deleting your browsing history is the same.
 We’re doing it on a Mac to illustrate.

 1: Open Chrome, and click the three dots next to your profile image.

-You can delete specific items from your Chrome browsing history.
+You can also delete specific items from your Chrome browsing history.

 Keep in mind that they aren’t deleted from your Google account’s search history until you do that separately.